webhintio/hint/packages/hint/docs/about/GOVERNANCE.md

 The TSC has final authority over this project including:

-* Technical direction of the project as well as rule guidance.
+* Technical direction of the project as well as hint guidance.
 * Project governance and process (including this policy).
 * Contribution policy.
 * GitHub repository hosting.